-The Spring Fine Motor Kit is on sale now for a limited time.
+The Summer Fine Motor Kit is on sale now for a limited time.

-Your downloadable slide deck file should be delivered to your email inbox shortly.
+Your slide deck file should be delivered to your email inbox shortly.
 Don’t see it?
 Scroll below for answers to FAQ.

 Need More Virtual Learning Slide Decks?